A Planet Candidate Orbiting near the Hot Jupiter TOI-2818 b Inferred through Transit Timing: Data

 We sampled the planet radius $R_b$ and impact parameter $b$ from log uniform and uniform priors respectively; these parameters are shared for each transit.
 We assigned priors for the mass $M_\star$ and radius $R_\star$ of the star as inferred from the spectral analysis of \citet{Yee_2023}.
 The mean out-of-transit flux value was allowed to vary for each transit.
 We included a quadratic model for the out of transit flux in the ground-based photometry to account for atmospheric effects.
 Given the proximity of the planet to the star, and the theoretical presumption that the eccentricity has been damped to an undetectably low level, we fix the eccentricity of the orbit to 0 for the light curve fitting.
 We allowed the mid-transit time of each transit to be a free parameter, in order to search for TTVs.
 We sampled each posterior distribution with \texttt{PyMC3} \citep{exoplanet:pymc3}, with 8,000 tuning steps and 40,000 draws.
 We verified our chains converged via visual inspection and following the diagnostic of \citet{Geweke92}.
 The mid-transit times found are listed in Table \ref{tab:transit_times}.
 The light curve fit to each year of transits is presented in Figure \ref{fig:rv_combined}.

 We jointly fit a circular orbit to the TTVs and the RVs using the python \texttt{TTVFast} package \citep{Deck_2014}.
+We use \texttt{TTVFast} here to remain consistent with later models which model interactions between multiple planets.
 We assign a mass $M$, period $P$, longitude of the ascending node $\Omega$, and mean longitude $\lambda$ to the planet.
 We fix the longitude of the ascending node for the planet as $\Omega_b=0$, as it can not be inferred from the available data.
 We fix the inclination to $i = 88.3\degr$, calculated from the best fit light curve model.
 The stellar mass is fit with the same prior as previously, for all other parameters we apply a uniform prior.
 We fit independent offsets for the two sources of radial velocities.
 We also included jitter terms added in quadrature to the uncertainties from \textit{TESS} years 1, 3 and 5 separately, each ground-based transit, and CHIRON and ESPRESSO RVs.
 The model is started at a time of BJD 2458494.
 This model is the basis of the linear ephemeris used in Figure \ref{fig:ttv_combined}.
 The fit of the radial velocities is shown in Figure \ref{fig:rv_combined}.

 We also fit a model with a linear acceleration term to the radial velocity to identify long-term trends, finding $\dot{v}_r = +0.08 \pm 0.05$ m s$^{-1}$ day$^{-1}$.
 Table \ref{tab:results} gives the mass and period of the planet found with and without an acceleration term.